 After working up an appetite with all that exploring, enjoy a delicious gelato (included in the price of your tour) as a reward for completing the scavenger hunt.
 This 2.5-hour kid-friendly tour of the Vatican is a great way to introduce your family to art and history in a fun and interactive way!

 What is the best place to stay in Rome if you have kids?

 If you’re looking for the best place to stay in Rome with family, the Colosseum/ forum area is the perfect choice.
 From here, you’ll be within easy reach of all the city’s major sights, and you’ll find plenty of transport options and restaurants to keep everyone happy.

 The Pantheon area is another great option for families, as it’s home to some of Rome’s most popular museums and walking routes.
 The nearby Piazza Navona is also well worth a visit, and you’ll find plenty of restaurants to keep everyone fueled up.
 Trevi/Spanish steps is another top choice for sightseeing, while Parioli is perfect if you’re looking for a residential feel with access to a park and zoo.

-The Vatican area is ideal if you’re hoping to catch a glimpse of St Peter’s Basilica or explore Vatican City, while Trastevere is perfect for those who want to experience Rome’s local flavor.
+The Vatican area is ideal, when travelling in Rome with kids if you’re hoping to catch a glimpse of St Peter’s Basilica or explore Vatican City, while Trastevere is perfect for those who want to experience Rome’s local flavor.
 And if you’re looking for convenience, Termini is the perfect base, as it offers easy access to Rome’s excellent public transport system.
 Whichever area you choose, you’re sure to have a memorable stay in Rome.